 - Teenagers living with a friend’s family as a result of problems at home

 - children whose parents’ study or work involves unsociable hours, which make it difficult for them to use ordinary day care or after school care

 Reporting an arrangement:

-All Private Fostering arrangements should be reported to LA Children’s Services through the Integrated Front Door (previously CADT) by phoning 0151 6062008.
+All Private Fostering arrangements should be reported to LA Children’s Services through the Integrated Front Door by phoning 0151 6062008.
 All Private Fostering notifications received by the Integrated Front Door will be transferred to the appropriate district social work assessment team and the Safeguarding Unit will be notified.

 Private Fostering Procedures: